AI Documents

 IVectorSearchService | CrestApps.Core.AI | Performs vector similarity search at query time |

-ITabularBatchProcessor | CrestApps.Core.AI.Chat | Splits and processes CSV/Excel batch queries |
+ITabularBatchProcessor | CrestApps.Core.AI.Documents | Splits and processes CSV/Excel batch queries |

-ITabularBatchResultCache | CrestApps.Core.AI.Chat | Caches tabular query results |
+ITabularBatchResultCache | CrestApps.Core.AI.Documents | Caches tabular query results |

-IngestionDocumentReader | CrestApps.Core.AI | Abstract base for format-specific file readers |
+IngestionDocumentReader | CrestApps.Core.AI.Documents | Abstract base for format-specific file readers |

 Document Processing Pipeline